virtual-vehicle/pointcloudset/doc/sphinx/source/how_to_contribute.rst

 How to Contribute
 =====================================

-* add Issues in gitlab
+* Add issues in GitLab
-* generate a branch and implement new features
+* Generate a branch and implement new features
-* write tests for the new features
+* Write tests for the new features
-* make a merge request in gitlab
+* Make a merge request in GitLab